Hebrews Chapter Five

 Hebrews 5:3

-This is why he has to offer sacrifices for his own sins, as well as for the sins of the people.
+Also, because of this weakness, he has to offer sacrifices for his own sins, as well as those of the people.

 The Old Testament high priests had to first offer sacrifices and cleanse themselves from their own sins before they could represent the people before God.
 In the same manner, Jesus had to present the sacrifice for His sin.
 This is not to say that Jesus actually committed sins (which He did not) but He took our sins upon Himself and in so doing our sins became His.